 - Good at eliminating background noise

-- Lacks a little in low end
+- Lacks a little in the low end

-- Low quality construction
+- Low-quality construction

 Designed to provide a flawlessly natural tone and sound, the Audio-Technica AT4040 Cardioid Condenser Microphone will give justice to your acoustic guitar’s sonic characteristics.

-The AT4040 is a large diaphragm, condenser mic with a cardioid pick-up pattern and a smooth, uncolored sound.
+The AT4040 is a large-diaphragm, condenser mic with a cardioid pick-up pattern and a smooth, uncolored sound.
 Works well even in recording vocals and not just instruments, the AT4040 handles any situation like a champ.

-With an incredible low noise, wide dynamic range, and high SPLE capability, this mic is pretty versatile.
+With an incredibly low noise, wide dynamic range, and high SPLE capability, this mic is pretty versatile.
 The AT4040 is so flexible that it sounds equally great with a wide range of instruments, from guitar to drums and vocals.